SamuelVedel/kerpad/kerpad.1.md

 This program does not support the multi-touch protocol yet.

-There is a slight risk of deadlock when signaling a SIGTERM.
+There is a slight risk of deadlock after signaling a SIGTERM.

 # AUTHOR
 Written by Samuel Vedel.